Synthetic cannabinoids: United Kingdom

-The UK controls synthetic cannabinoids by analog under the Misuse of Drugs Act, 1971 as Class B drugs.
+The UK controls synthetic cannabinoids by analog under the Misuse of Drugs Act 1971 as Class B drugs.
 Until 2016, synthetic cannabinoids were legally sold in head shops, although the exact compounds available changed over time based on the legislation.
-The UK saw three generations of synthetic cannabinoids within five years where the second and third generations emerged in response to amendments to the Misuse of Drugs Act, 1971, Order 2009 and Order 2013, which classified many first and second generation synthetic cannabinoids as Class B drugs.
+The UK saw three generations of synthetic cannabinoids within five years where the second and third generations emerged in response to amendments to the Misuse of Drugs Act 1971 (Amendment) Orders 2009 and 2013, which classified many first and second generation synthetic cannabinoids as Class B drugs.
 There were two additional amendments in 2016 and 2019, which included in the analog controls many of the most popular synthetic cannabinoids circulating at the time.
-In May 2016, the Psychoactive Substances Act was enacted, which made illegal the production, distribution, sale, supply, and possession in correctional institutions of any substance for human consumption with psychoactive effects.
+In May 2016, the Psychoactive Substances Act 2016 was enacted, which made illegal the production, distribution, sale, supply, and possession in correctional institutions of any substance for human consumption with psychoactive effects.
 This stopped the open sale of synthetic cannabinoids in head shops, although they are still found in use.